AmbireTech/wallet/README.md

 **NOTE 2: we test on Polygon,** because it's cheap enough and it's a real environment with all the supported protocols - Sushiswap, Uniswap, Aave, and others.
 Ping #dev-wallet channel on Slack so we can send you some MATIC tokens.

+### Running the relayer
+**IMPORTANT: if you are running from public repositories, and do not have access to the relayer, please skip this step and run in relayerless mode!**

 First, clone and run the relayer
 ```
 git clone https://github.com/AmbireTech/relayer.git -b wallet-v2